ShravanSeth/To-Do/README.md

 # To-Do

-This is a basic to do list made with node.js with the help of EJS mad with the purpose of Practicing node.js
+This is a basic to do list made with node.js with the help of EJS made with the purpose of Practicing node.js